vari-bbc/Peaks_workflow/README.md

 # Peaks Workflow

-This workflow is designed to align. perform basic QC and call peaks for peak-based methods such as ChIP-seq, CUT&RUN and ATAC-seq.
+This workflow is designed to align, perform basic QC and call peaks for peak-based methods such as ChIP-seq, CUT&RUN and ATAC-seq.

 # Usage
 1. `git clone <repo> <new_directory_name>`